Can a Tenant Be Sued For Common Wear and Tear Damage?

 - Does the Tenant or Landlord Pay for Damage Caused By Normal Wear and Tear?

-A Helpful Guide For How to Determine Whether a Tenant Is Legally Responsible For Common Damage to the Rental Unit
+Determining Whether a Tenant Is Responsible For Damage

 43. Despite any provisions in a lease such as are contained in Exhibit 1, the original lease in this case, a residential tenant is responsible for the repair of undue damage to the rental unit caused by the willful or negligent conduct of the tenant or persons she permits in the premises.
 (Residential Tenancies Act, 2006, S.O.
 2006, c.
 17, s.
 34) A tenant is not required to return the premises to the state they were in at the beginning of the tenancy.
 A tenant is not liable for anything beyond ordinary wear and tear.
 A tenant is responsible for undue damage.